UKHomeOffice/engineering-guidance-and-standards/docs/standards/testing.md

 - Easy to connect failures in code from failed tests
 - Security & confidence when continously integrating code
 - Easy to understand intent and functionality of code
+- Tests should be automated when possible
+- Developers should be able to write and run tests and not silo'd to QAT

 ---